 Upclose with the giant windmills

 Standing face to face with the giant windmills of Bangui, I was initially awed by its size.
-Each of the 15 windmills were as tall as a 15-storey building.
+Each of the 15 windmills was as tall as a 15-storey building.
 I felt like an ant standing beside them.
 The windmills were spread across a 6.5 kilometers stretch of the grey sand beach.
 The sight was indeed beautiful.
 It wasn’t just the windmills that made it a breathtaking sight but the magnificent view of the coast and the backdrop of scenic mountain ranges.
 I liked the stark contrast of nature and the minimalist design of the Bangui windmills.
 Truly, a fitting poster child for “green” energy.

 The mid-day sun was scorching hot!